Year 3 - The Iron Man

 Tuesday 20th February— First Reconciliation.
 (For those children on the sacramental programme.)

 Parents evening will be coming up so please make sure you have an appointment, I am very excited to share your children's triumphs with you.

-As always, if you have any worries, concerns or queries please do not hesitate to contact me.
+As always if you have any concerns or queries please do not hesitate to come in and see me!

 This term in English...

 We have three main focus in literacy this term.
 We will begin by looking at discussion and the structure of discussion, resulting in

 them presenting information based on different points of view.